SPECIAL EDUCATIONAL NEEDS AND DISABILITIES (SEND) LOCAL OFFER

 We as a team are very open to support all parents with their child’s needs and development; you are most welcome to talk to your child’s Key Person, the SENCo or any member of staff at any time, there is always somebody available at the beginning and end of every session.
 Alternatively you can make an appointment to speak to a specific member of the team either in person or over the telephone whichever is most convenient.

-Every child has their own individual Learning Journey which contains observations and photographs of their time at The Monkey House, this is always available for parents to see and is sent home at least once a term.
+Every child has their own individual online Learning Journey which contains observations and photographs of their time at The Monkey House, this is always available for parents to see online once they have set up their secure login.
 A child’s achievements and next steps are also recorded in their learning journey and parents / carers are actively encouraged to contribute.

-Along with the Learning Journeys each child has an EYFS tracker which is used to record and track progress and aid the setting of next steps.
-This is also sent home along with the Learning Journey and parents are given an opportunity to comment on the progress recorded to ensure that we have a holistic view of your child’s development both at home and at Nursery School.
+As part of these online Learning Journeys we have access to EYFS trackers which are used to record and track progress and aid the setting of next steps.
+Reports are written every term that show progress and the next steps that the setting is going to work towards.
+Parents are given an opportunity to comment on the progress recorded to ensure that we have a holistic view of your child’s development both at home and at Nursery School.

 If your child has additional needs and are being supported with an IEP or Behaviour plan then these are generally reviewed every six weeks, this would involve a meeting with yourselves as parents / carers, the child’s Key Person, SENCo and any outside agencies that are working to support your child.